skriptble/reserve/README.md

 reserve
 =======

 > Reserving things is difficult.
+It shouldn't be.

 Every system out there appears to be specialized to reserve certain types of things, like hotel rooms, lab equipment, meeting